Do you or a loved one urgently need relocation from your current long term care center?

 - To immediately start the process, please request that your current care center make an immediate referral to iCare by emailing clinical and demographic information to moc.nheraci@lartneci or via secure fax at 877-804-4097.

 - See our full list of skilled nursing and long term care center locations here: https://www.icarehn.com/locations/

 RESIDENT RELOCATION GUIDE

-As situations and arrangements change, residents and their families can find themselves in need of relocation from one skilled nursing facility or post-acute care setting to another. iCare is here to help.
+As situations and arrangements change, residents and their families can find themselves in need of relocation from one skilled nursing facility, assisted living or other post-acute care setting to another. iCare Health Network is here to help.

-Whether a relocation is required for proximity, specialty services, personal or lifestyle changes, preference, financial hardship, a nursing facility closure or any other reason, consider an iCare facility to help meet your unique and individualized needs.
+Whether a relocation is required for proximity, specialty services, personal or lifestyle changes, preference, financial hardship, a nursing facility closure or any other reason, consider an iCare Health Network skilled nursing care center to help meet your unique and individualized needs.

 To ease your mind, we have tailored the relocation experience to minimize disruption.
 We are able to offer the following services to ensure ease and accommodation: